opendata-for-all/odata-generator/README.md

 The tool relies on an OData pivot metamodel, which is used to represent and generate OData services.
 ## Features
 The plugin provides a contextual menu to obtain:
-- a OData model from an ER model
+- a OData model from an ER model.

 Given the obtained OData model instance, the plugin includes a menu to generate:
-- the metadata document conforming to OData specification;
+- the metadata document conforming to OData specification.
-- the DDL of the database
+- the DDL of the database.
-- A Maven-based project containing the implementation of the  OData service based on Apache Olingo  and JOOQ.
+- A Maven-based project containing the implementation of the  OData service based on [Apache Olingo](https://olingo.apache.org/) and [JOOQ](https://www.jooq.org/).

 ## Requirements